 Third, the revision cycle differs for the two estimates of output of the total business sector.
 The output estimates of the total business sector are preliminary and subject to revision for the period from the most recent year of input-output tables to the reference year for which annual estimates are possible.
 The output and productivity estimates based on the top-down approach are revised in May of each year, while the output and productivity estimates based on the bottom-up approach are revised in November of each year.

-The annual multifactor productivity program is responsible for constructing labour input and capital input data that accord with the CSNA production framework, using various data sources available at Statistics Canada.
+The annual multifactor productivity program is responsible for constructing labour input and capital input data that accord with the Canadian System of National Accounts production framework, using various data sources available at Statistics Canada.
 Other sources on labour and capital input data, available within Statistics Canada, do not completely satisfy this requirement.
 For more details see the Economic Analysis Methodology Paper Series: National Accounts, available from the online catalogue (no. 11F0026MIE, free).

 This methodology type does not apply to this survey.

-The annual multifactor productivity program of the CPA provides data on chained-Fisher volume indices and nominal values of output, capital input, labour input, and intermediate inputs for the total business sector as well as for individual industries.
-The chained-Fisher index of value-added, gross output, sectoral output and intermediate inputs is estimated from the make and use tables in the input-output accounts of Statistics Canada.
-It starts with the make and use tables in current and constant dollars, derives implicit price indices for commodity outputs and inputs, and then applies the Fisher aggregation to estimate the chained-Fisher index.
+The annual multifactor productivity program of the Canadian Productivity Accounts (CPA) provides data on chain Fisher volume indices and nominal values of output, capital input, labour input, and intermediate inputs for the total business sector as well as for individual industries.
+The chain Fisher index of value-added, gross output, sectoral output and intermediate inputs is estimated from the make and use tables in the input-output accounts of Statistics Canada.
+It starts with the make and use tables in current and constant dollars, derives implicit price indices for commodity outputs and inputs, and then applies the Fisher aggregation to estimate the chain Fisher index.

 The methodology for the measurement of capital and labour inputs employed by the CPA recognizes that different categories of capital assets and types of workers have different productive characteristics.
 In the case of capital input, this means that tangible assets have different service lives, depreciation rates, tax treatments and, ultimately, different marginal products.
 The growth rates of the various capital assets are Fisher-chain-weighted by their corresponding rental prices to derive capital input estimates.
 The capital assets in the national multifactor productivity measures include machinery and equipment, construction, land and inventories while the capital assets in the provincial measures only include machinery and equipment and construction.

-Capital input and labour input are estimated by industry and aggregated at different levels of aggregation using, respectively, capital income and labour compensation share of GDP.
+Capital input and labour input are estimated by industry and aggregated at different levels of aggregation using, respectively, capital income and labour compensation shares of GDP.